ehringts/VerificationBasedValueFunctionRecovery/README.md

 python ConVsUncon.py
 ```

 For the heat-equation ROM, run `buildBasisForROM.py` before `HeatEquation.py`, because the ROM script expects `data/ROMBasis.pkl` to exist.
 The constrained experiment is independent of the ROM workflow and can be run separately with `python ConVsUncon.py`.
-For the full constrained sweep, edit `ConVsUncon.py` and set `RUN_FULL_SWEEP = True`; otherwise the script runs the smaller one-point demo when no cache is available.

-Data generation, gamma search, SLSQP solves, and RKHS-PI training can be computationally expensive.
+Data generation, gamma search, and RKHS-PI training can be computationally expensive.
 This is especially relevant for the four-dimensional, ROM heat-equation, and constrained-versus-unconstrained examples.
-The constrained script limits common BLAS thread counts inside the script to make the SLSQP run more stable on machines where many linear-algebra threads cause overhead.

 ## Main routines